OscarMayorga1/Javascript-practice/README.md

 # Javascript-practice
-In this repo I'll practice all Javascritp basic concepts
+In this repo I'll practice all Javascript basic concepts:

+  -Variable, scoope
+  -Conditionals
+  -Loops
+  -Functions
+  -List:
+    -Arrays
+    -Objects
+  -More